-- Monitoring recruitment and retention including bullying and harassment of staff: - Continued professional development opportunities for all staff; - Senior Leadership Team support to ensure equality of opportunity for all.
+- Monitoring recruitment and retention including bullying and harassment of staff; - Continued professional development opportunities for all staff; - Senior Leadership Team support to ensure equality of opportunity for all.

-4. Equality and the law
+3 .
+Equality and the law

-As a school we welcome our duties under the Equality Act 2010.
+As a school we welcome our duties under the Equality Act 2010 and to the (amendment) regulations 2023.

 The general duties are to: